 In Attendant we love latte art as well.
-And, while you can’t taste the art, you can still taste weather the milk has been poured properly.
+And, while you can’t taste the art, you can still taste whether the milk has been poured properly.
 If you can master the technique of proper pouring, it shouldn’t be too hard to learn some free pour latte art.
 In our opinion, latte art is the barista’s signature on the coffee cup as a promise that the drink is going to taste good.

 Fill your milk pitcher to just below the pouring spout.